Energy efficiency tips

 • Use the right amount of oil.
 While air fryers allow you to cook with less oil than traditional methods, they still require some oil for best results.
 Using too much oil can cause your food to become greasy and may increase cooking times.
 On the other hand, using too little oil can result in dry, unappetizing food.
 To find the right amount of oil for your air fryer, refer to the instructions provided by the manufacturer.

-• Cook multiple dishes at once in you're air fryer.
+• Cook multiple dishes at once in your air fryer.
 This can help reduce the overall cooking time and save energy.

 Kettles